Exploring M82 with NASA’s James Webb Space Telescope: Discovering the Secrets of a Starburst Galaxy

 Webb reveals the details: At the center of galaxy M82, there is a small green dot indicating a region of concentrated iron.
 Most of it is supernova remnant.
 The tiny patches that appear red indicate areas where hydrogen molecules were brightened by the radiation of nearby young stars.

 Rebecca Levy from the University of Arizona One of the researchers said: “This image shows the Webb’s power.
-Every white dot in this image could be a star or a cluster of stars.”
+Every white dot in this image might be a star or a cluster of stars.”
 We can begin to discern the source of these tiny specks, which allows us to accurately count all the star clusters in this galaxy.”

 M82 is viewed at slightly longer infrared wavelengths.
 Red tendrils can be seen extending above and below the plane of the galaxy.
 These gas streams are galactic winds emerging from the cores of starbursts.